Sunday, July 12th:

 About 10 am, I headed down to the tourist information office to check on a few things and then bought a ticket for the boat to visit both Isola Bella and Isola Pescatori (Superiore).
 The large crowd waiting at the dock brought back memories of my stay in Sirmione trying to get onto a boat.
 I did notice that the crowds in Stresa were much more polite with a lot less pushing and shoving going on.
 The boat crew was also very nice and didn't mind if people stood near the sides of the boat to take photos.

-My original plan was to visit Isola Bella first.
-Because of the big crowds, I decided to go to Isola Pescatori instead, hoping that the majority of people would go to Isola Bella first.
+My original plan was to visit Isola Bella first but because of the big crowds, I decided to go to Isola Pescatori instead, hoping that the majority of people would go to Isola Bella.